RequiDev/NetworkSanity/README.md

 # NetworkSanity
-A MelonLoader mod for the game VRChat to prevent certain "exploits" from affecting you.
+A MelonLoader mod for the game VRChat to prevent certain photon "exploits" from affecting you.

 # Description
 This mod is supposed to check whether an RPC is valid or not to prevent crashes/freezes and also ratelimits people spamming a lot of them at once.